cakephp/docs/en/development/routing.rst

     );

 This is telling the Router that any url beginning with ``/cooks/`` should be sent to the users controller.
+The action called will depend on the value of the ``:action`` parameter.
+By using :ref:`route-elements`, you can create variable routes, that accept user input or variables.
+The above route also uses the greedy star.
+The greedy star indicates to :php:class:`Router` that this route should accept any additional positional arguments given.
+These arguments will be made available in the :ref:`passed-arguments` array.

 When generating urls, routes are used too.
 Using ``array('controller' => 'users', 'action' => 'some_action', 5)`` as